How much does it cost to explore Latvia?

 Gauja National Park

-Apart from a beautiful 9km hike in the Gauja National Park, Latvia’s first and largest National Park (which was free), we visited the ruins of the Castle of the Livonian Order in Sigulda (with an entry price of EUR8 per adult).
+Apart from a beautiful 9km hike in the Gauja National Park, Latvia’s first and largest National Park (free), we visited the ruins of the Castle of the Livonian Order in Sigulda (with an entry price of EUR8 per adult).

-We also spent about 5 hours exploring the Cēsis Castle Complex: from the well-preserved ruins of the Livonian Castle (which you can explore with a lantern in hand) to the medieval workshops and market garden where enthusiastic Latvians showcase old crafts, to the extensive collections in the Manor House Museum.
+We also spent about five hours exploring the Cēsis Castle Complex: from the well-preserved ruins of the Livonian Castle (which you can explore with a lantern in hand) to the medieval workshops and market garden where enthusiastic Latvians showcase old crafts to the extensive collections in the Manor House Museum.
 The entry price of EUR8 per adult is well worth it.

 How to save money on experiences